There are several legal entities which are available for

 Characteristics of a general partnership in Estonia

-limited partnership.
+There are two types of partnerships in Estonia: the general partnership and the limited partnership.
 The main difference between the two legal entities is given by the liability of the shareholders.
-In the situation of a
+In the situation of a limited partnership, one of the shareholders must have limited liability, determined by the level of his or her contribution.

-general partnership, all shareholders, regardless of their number, are individually and fully liable with their own assets for the company’s debts.
-This business form does not require a minimum share capital, as the contribution of the partners will be established in the
+In the case of the general partnership, all shareholders, regardless of their number, are individually and fully liable with their own assets for the company’s debts.
+This business form does not require a minimum share capital, as the contribution of the partners will be established in the partnership agreementour agents can inform investors on the minimum share capital requirements in Estonia.

 Registration of an Estonian general partnership

-According to the Estonian legislation, there are two possibilities through which a general partnership can be registered in Estonia:
+According to the Estonian legislation, there are two possibilities through which a general partnership can be registered in Estonia

 • register at a public notary;